 Price range: Well-priced, although some items can be expensive.

 Opening hours: Monday-Friday: 9am –5pm; Saturday: 9am – 3pm.

 76 Albert Road | Woodstock | Cape Town | +27 (0)73 904 6688

-‘One man’s trash is another’s treasure’; this saying couldn’t ring more true than at the outdoor flea market to beat all other flea markets: Milnerton Market.
+‘One man’s trash is another’s treasure’; this saying couldn’t ring truer than at the outdoor flea market to beat all other flea markets: Milnerton Market.
 A stalwart on the white elephant scene, this roadside patch of pavement and its host of vendors has been trading junk and brightening up homes for more than 20 years.
 Another saying to keep in mind is, ‘the early bird catches the worm’; meaning, the sooner you get there the better luck you’ll have.
-Expect a cornucopia of goods, from larger items such as chairs and shelves, to retro bric-à-brac, and real antiques.
+Expect a cornucopia of goods, from larger items such as chairs and shelves to retro bric-à-brac, and real antiques.
 Plus, household goods such as cleaning equipment and tools are sold here too.